mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-Even though we know we want to use _hourglass,_ we don’t know which version constraints to declare — _hourglass_ could have its own dependencies, and we should add constraints for all of them.
+In order for Halcyon to provide the correct sandbox directory, we need to declare version constraints for _hourglass_ and all of its dependencies.

 We can use Halcyon to find out what these constraints are.